-- No doubt this question and its answer (further proven over time) will annoy many people. - The FOMC would like you believe the answer is (A), that the Fed is 100% independent, but them saying it does not make it true.
+No doubt this question and its answer (further proven over time) will annoy many people.

+- The FOMC would like you believe the answer is (A), that the Fed is 100% independent, but them saying it does not make it true.
 How does it explain Arthur Burns? - Many argue that the Fed in the past 10 years has also caved into political pressures, but examples that I would use here would be too controversial so I avoided them.

-Answer: (E) = A & D but possibly (F) B & D.......
+Answer: (E) = A & D but possibly (F) B & D......
 Bad question, I am not sure the best answer

+- This question was well-meaning but too complex. - The Federal Reserve Act does not allow the Fed to accept stocks and corporate bonds as collateral or purchase them outright.
+The act states that the only bond obligations the Fed can accept are "bond s and notes of the Government of the United States".
-- This question was well-meaning but too complex. - D is definitely correct, but the Fed bypasses this rule by having the US Treasury provide seed capital for the Special Purpose Vehicle (SPV) from which it finances the purchases of corporate and junk bonds.
-(See question #9)

-• I am not sure if answer D should then be combined with A or B which makes this question a nuisance.
-I suspect a loss might be taken by the SPV, but I believe it would be the Treasury's loss and not the Fed's.
-Does it even matter?
-In question 7, we learned the Fed's special accounting prevents it from losing money.
+- D is definitely correct, but the Fed bypasses this rule by having the US Treasury provide seed capital for the Special Purpose Vehicle (SPV) from which it finances the purchases of corporate and junk bonds.
+(See question #9) - I am not sure if answer D should then be combined with A or B which makes this question a nuisance.
+A loss is expected by the SPV which is why the Treasury seeded it with \$50 billion of taxpayer money.
+This is the first loss position. - The Fed can leverage the SPV's at 7:1 (10:1 in some cases).
+So who is taking the loss and does it even matter?
+Is the Fed violating the law and Federal Reserve Act? - In question 7, we learned the Fed's special accounting prevents it from losing money.

+Note:

+- The Federal Reserve Act had some tweaks in the 2010 Dodd-Frank Act.
+It specifically stated that loans has to be collateralized "sufficient to protect taxpayers from loses" - It also mandated that any Fed facility "be terminated in a timely and orderly fashion.